scta/scta-rdf-schema/SCTAOntologySpec.md

         + Ordinatio
         + Abbreviatio
 * availableExpressionType
-    - a workGroup could specific a list of expression Types available for all descendent workGroups and works
+    - a workGroup could specific a list of expression Types available for all descendant workGroups and works
     - e.g. where WorkGroupType is Sentences Commentary available Expression types would be the following
         + commentarius
         + librum